usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 </dependency>
 ```

 Nothing else has changed w.r.t.
 Java analysis.
-The same module names, functions as always are present in `lang::java::*` as ever.
-Java-air currently supports language features up to **JLS-14** and is still based on Eclipse's Java Development Toolkit.
+The same module names, functions as always are present in `lang::java::*` as ever. `java-air` currently supports language features up to **JLS-14** and is still based on Eclipse's Java Development Toolkit.

-If you are interested in bringing `java-air` up to JSL-17, 19, 21, 23, ...; This is an example of something we welcome help with in the community.
+If you are interested in bringing `java-air` up to JLS-17, 19, 21, 23, ...; This is an example of something where we welcome help from the community.
 Please have a look at https://github.com/usethesource/java-air/.

 ### Parser improvements (the Error Recovery)